 Prerequisite: Either (a) PSYC 100, or (b) all of PSYC 101, PSYC 102, or (c) 6 credits of 200-level Psychology (but not 205 or 263).

 This course provides an overview of psychopathology.
-It will examine the main classifications of mental disorders from an evidence-based and biopsychosocial perspective.
-Coverage will span a range of topics including signs and symptoms of psychopathology, methods of assessment and diagnosis, etiological theories, psychotherapy and psychotropic medications.
+It approaches psychological disorders from an evidence-based and biopsychosocial perspective.
+Coverage will include signs and symptoms of psychopathology, etiological theories, and biological and psychosocial treatments for psychological disorders.

-PSYC 300A is an online course that is delivered via Connect.
+PSYC 300A is an online course that is delivered via Canvas.

 Each unit in the course follows a similar structure:

 - Read and watch lecture videos and related content in each module

 - Engage in online discussions (4-5 over the course of the term)